phpable/struct/README.md

 }
 ```

-Please pay attention that constants have to be defined in public or projected scope only!

 ### Inheritance

-The level of inheritance is not limited.
-It means you can have the as extensive
+The inheritance level isn't limited.
-hierarchy as you really need.
-It also guarantees that all fields defined at parent
-classes will also be accessible at child classes.
+All fields defined at parent classes will also be accessible at child classes.

 ```php